-Technology and risks and harms related to it evolve and changes rapidly; as such Cardinal Newman School review this policy at least annually.
+Technology and risks and harms related to it evolve and changes rapidly; as such Cardinal Newman School will review this policy at least annually.
 The policy will be revised following any national or local policy updates or developments, local concerns and /or any changes to our technical infrastructure.

-We will ensure there are appropriate filters and monitoring systems in place and regularly review their effectiveness.
+We will ensure there are appropriate filters and monitoring systems on school devices and school networks and regularly review their effectiveness.